 External shareholders in Koncernu likums are protected as minority shareholders.
-Shareholders of a subsidiary, which are recognised by Article 22, paragraph 1 of Koncernu likums, are precluded from receiving minority shareholder status: "the other party" to a group of companies contract; the parent company of "the other party" to a group of companies contract; a shareholder who is associated with "the other party" to a group of companies contract, on the basis of a group of companies contract entered into; a shareholder who holds all shares or stock of "the other party" to a group of companies contract.
-Interests of minority shareholders in a group of companies are balanced by indemnity, compensation (exit right) and redemption (buy out).
+Shareholders of a subsidiary, which are recognised by Article 22, paragraph 1 of Koncernu likums, are precluded from receiving minority shareholder status: " the other party" to a group of companies contract; the parent company of "the other party" to a group of companies contract; a shareholder who is associated with " the other party" to a group of companies contract, on the basis of a group of companies contract entered into; a shareholder who holds all shares or stock of "the other party" to a group of companies are balanced by indemnity, compensation (exit right) and redemption (buy out).